aclist/dztui/README.md

 ## Advanced configuration: automation with steamcmd

+NOTE: This feature is experimental and is still being improved upon.

 The advanced configuration is used in conjunction with the basic configuration settings above, but modifies mod downloading behavior.
 Note: requires installation of `steamcmd`.
 This is found in the "STEAMCMD Config" section of the file.

 See https://developer.valvesoftware.com/wiki/SteamCMD for additional details.